 Google says that 97% of consumers search for local businesses online, and with the internet accessible to virtually everyone it is not hard to see that having a presence on the internet is important.

 While small businesses are very unlikely to ever to be seen for general terms such as “hairdressers”, the chance of being in front of people when they search “[location] hairdressers” is high with Google Places taking up significant portions of the 1st page on searches.

 Inaccurate details are a major turnoff for any consumer who has shown any interest in your business.

-Phone books use to be the go to place for information, if you submitted your ad to be published in the phone book you would proof check it six times.
+Phone books used to be the go-to place for information, if you submitted your ad to be published in the phone book you would proof check it six times.
 Well, the algorithms within the Google universe are so complex that they may automatically place your company into Google Places with information gathered from across the internet.
 However, there is every possibility that the information is incorrect.
 If so, people may be trying to contact you on the phone, via email or in person and you would not even know.

 Your competitors they can get in touch with do not mind.

 When you see how easy it is to create a Google Places account, the natural instinct may be to manipulate the information for your company so that you show higher in related searches.
-However Google will catch you out and you may be penalised, which could lead to the demise of your business.
-If you want to maximise Google Places value, add photos, your opening hours and email addresses.
+However Google will catch you out and you may be penalized, which could lead to the demise of your business.
+If you want to maximize Google Places value, add photos, your opening hours and email addresses.
 All these, give consumers more access to you and allow them to get to know you better.